NavigationContentFooter

 Jump toSuggest an edit

-How to configure the network of a virtual machine
+How to configure the network of a virtual machine on a Dedibox host

-Reviewed on 15 January 2024Published on 29 July 2021
+Reviewed on 30 January 2025Published on 29 July 2021

-To communicate on the Internet, each of your virtual machines needs an IP address.
-You can use failover IP’s to have additional IP addresses available for your server.
+To communicate on the internet, each of your virtual machines needs an IP address.
+You can use failover IPs to have additional IP addresses available for your server.

 Tip